grant1212126/WhiskyAmbassadorCertificateGenerator/README.md

 # WhiskyAmbassadorCertificateGenerator
-A python-based program to generate certificates for the completion of a whisky knowledge exam
+A python-based program to generate certificates for the completion of a whisky knowledge exam using Python and Tkinter.

+Project is currently being refactored to utilized an object-oriented based approach.